 As you would have expected, the game is exceptionally thematic.
 Depending on which side you play for, the emotions experienced are very different, in fact, asymmetrical again.
 Playing for the Empire feels epic since you have the mighty galactic army at your disposal.
 Conversely, playing for Rebels feels impossible to win.
 However, by rallying planets and putting your negotiation skills to the test – it always gives you a sense of hope, even when the lookout is pretty grim.

-Despite the length, Star Wars: Rebellion nails the theme and offers an amazingly tactical and heroic experience.
+Despite the length, the board game nails the theme and offers an amazingly tactical and heroic experience.
 It puts it among the best

 |The game is a must buy for any Star Wars fan who is ready to commit to longer playing sessions and does not mind the above-average complexity that comes with the game.
 If that is you, the Star Wars: Rebellion will reward you with immersive, intense, thematic and profound experience that would leave you thinking and talking about it for days after.|